dubzzz/fast-check/documentation/Arbitraries.md

 *&#8195;Signatures*

 - `fc.anything()`
-- `fc.anything({key?, depthFactor?, maxDepth?, maxKeys?, size?, withBigInt?, withBoxedValues?, withDate?, withMap?, withNullPrototype?, withObjectString?, withSet?, withTypedArray?, values?})`
+- `fc.anything({key?, depthSize?, maxDepth?, maxKeys?, size?, withBigInt?, withBoxedValues?, withDate?, withMap?, withNullPrototype?, withObjectString?, withSet?, withTypedArray?, values?})`

 *&#8195;with:*

 - `key?` — default: `fc.string()` — _arbitrary responsible to generate keys used for instances of objects_
-- `depthFactor?` — default: `undefined` [more](#depth-factor-explained) — _factor to increase the probability to generate leaf values as we go deeper in the structure, numeric value >=0 (eg.: 0.1)_
+- `depthSize?` — default: `undefined` [more](#depth-size-explained) — _how much we allow our recursive structures to be deep?_
 - `maxDepth?` — default: `undefined` — _maximal depth for generated objects (Map and Set included into objects)_
 - `maxKeys?` — default: `0x7fffffff` [more](#size-explained) — _maximal number of keys in generated objects (Map and Set included into objects)_
 - `size?` — default: `undefined` [more](#size-explained) — _how large should the generated values be?_